Portia Doubleday

-Portia Doubleday is an American actress.
-She is best known for her roles as Sheeni Saunders in the film Youth in Revolt (2009), Chris Hargensen in the film Carrie (2013), and as Angela Moss in the USA Network television drama Mr. Robot (2015–2019).
+Portia Doubleday (born June 22, 1988) is an American actress.
+She is best known for her roles as Sheeni Saunders in the film Youth in Revolt (2009) and as Angela Moss in the USA Network television drama Mr. Robot (2015–2019).

 Early life and education

 Born and raised in Los Angeles, Portia Doubleday is the younger of two daughters of Christina Hart and Frank Doubleday.
 She grew up in a show business family: her parents are former professional actors, and her older sister Kaitlin is also an actress.
 Her mother now works in the entertainment industry as a writer and producer of plays.

 Doubleday attended the Los Angeles Center for Enriched Studies, a magnet school in west Los Angeles.
 She played soccer for 12 years and described herself as a tomboy.